datacarpentry/image-processing/_episodes/01-introduction.md

 - "Recognize colorimetric problems (those dealing with the analysis of the color or the objects in an image)."
 keypoints:
-- "Simple Python and skimage techniques can be used to solve genuine morphometric and colorimetric problems."
+- "Simple Python and skimage (scikit-image) techniques can be used to solve genuine morphometric and colorimetric problems."
 - "Morphometric problems involve the number, shape, and / or size of the objects in an image."